jjbergman/iliaslatina/IL-translation.md

 839 Meanwhile, young Nestorides and his sad companions carried the wretched corpse into camp.

-841 Then, as the horrible news reached Pelides' hears, he became upset and grew pale as all his warmth left his body; while he was crying, Aeacides tied his mother's mantle to Patroclus and mourned his comrade's sorrowful death.
+841 Then, as the horrible news reached Pelides' hears, he became upset and grew pale as all warmth left his body; while he was crying, Aeacides tied his mother's mantle to Patroclus and mourned his comrade's sorrowful death.

 845 He scratched at his face and dirtied his beautiful hair in the dust.
 He tore his clothes from his chest and lay on top of his dead friend while he poured forth bitter laments and kissed his body.

 849 When his groaning and tears subsided, he said: "you will not be able to celebrate my friend's death without retribution, Hector.
-You are a boisterous man and will pay a steep price for my grief.
-You will die in those arms of yours in which you currently boast your victory and your blood will flow in the ground."
+You and your violence will pay a steep price for my grief.
+You will die with those arms of yours in which you currently boast your victory and your blood will spill onto the ground."

 # Achilles receives new armor